 - Root canals to save teeth from infection

-We’re so confident in the quality of our dental restorations that we offer a lifetime guarantee!
 Whether you receive a single filling or a full-mouth restoration with dental implants, you can expect it to last a lifetime with proper care.
+In addition, our ability to approach your dental care from every standpoint will ensure dramatically better results and save you money in the long run.

-Call 203-293-2086 for a consultation with Dr. Vandiveer Strait.
-He is a member of the Crown Council, an invitation-only organization dedicated to dental excellence.
+Call 203-293-2086 for a consultation with a skilled restorative dentist in Wilton.
 If your damage is due to a dental emergency, we’ll see you within 24 hours.

 Our Special Technique Helps Dental Fillings Last Indefinitely

-- First, we create a small channel in the middle of the material at each level as the restorative material is placed in your tooth and cured/hardened.
+- First, she creates a small channel in the middle of the material at each level as the restorative material is placed in your tooth and cured/hardened.

-- We then fill in the channel afterward.
+- She then fills in the channel.
 This creates a strong bond to your tooth that will last indefinitely.

 Crowns & Root Canals Work Together For A Healthy Smile

-With his extensive experience in endodontics, Dr. Strait performs root canals to save teeth threatened by infection.
-If infection gets into the pulp inside your tooth and the small passages called root canals, it is often painful and can result in the loss of your tooth.
+Dr. D’Andrea performs root canals to save teeth threatened by infection.
+If infection gets into the pulp inside your tooth and the small passages called root canals, it is often painful and can result in losing your tooth.

-Dr. Strait believes that all endodontic treatments should be pain-free, and the vast majority of cases can be treated successfully in one appointment.
-He even has experience in the retreatment of failed root canal procedures, so don’t allow your negative experiences with root canal therapy ruin your dental health.
+We believe that it is best to keep your natural tooth whenever possible.
+We also believe that all endodontic treatments should be pain-free, and the vast majority of our cases can be treated successfully in one appointment.
+In our skilled hands, you don’t have to let any negative experiences with root canal therapy ruin your dental health.

-Through his experience and training, Dr. Strait has learned cutting-edge techniques that help ensure our endodontic treatments are performed quickly and thoroughly.
+Through our experience and training, we use techniques that help ensure our endodontic treatments are performed quickly and thoroughly.
 They involve:

 - The newest computer-generated technology